 Last year I tried what is now our favorite recipe for pretzel bread, and since then I’ve been kicking around the idea to bake something into the dough — specifically, cheddar cheese and jalapeno.
-I wasn’t sure if it would work, but as you can see from the photo, it certainly did!
+I wasn’t sure if it would work, but as you can see from the photo, we now have Jalapeno Cheddar Pretzel Bread!

-The recipe makes two loaves, so you can stuff one of the loaves and leave the other plain if there is a non-cheese eater in the family.
+The recipe makes two loaves, so you can stuff one of the loaves and leave the other plain.
 I also found out by accident that 2% milk cheese works.
 Normally I’d go for the full fat cheese, but I’d bought some 2% for snacking and accidentally used it.
 It was surprisingly smooth and melt-y (not rubbery) and tasted great.

 - 1 cup milk